guydanko/LinuxShip/readme.txt

  Travel_File_Errors will consist of a file of general errors for specific travel:
 - <travelName>FileErrors - holds errors due to invalid files needed to create travels, missing file information or too many files errors.

+Run Examples:
+- run program with command ./ex1 "Travels-Example" for example of how program runs on two different travels

 Recommendation: Even though program should delete current "SimulatorFiles" directory if exists when running program again, it is better to delete the file manually when re-running program to get immediate results.